typelevel/frameless/docs/src/main/tut/TypedDataset.md

 filteredDs.show()
 ```

-The `filteredDs` has fixed type of `Dataset[Long]`.
-This is of course correct
+The `filteredDs` is of type `Dataset[Long]`.
+Since we only access field `i` from `Foo` the type is correct.
-but it does require some handholding by explicitly setting the `TypedColumn` in the `select` statement
+Unfortunately, this syntax requires handholding by explicitly setting the `TypedColumn` in the `select` statement
+to return type `Long` (look at the `as[Long]` statement).
+We will discuss this limitation next in more detail.
-to return type `Long`.
-Let's take a quick look at the optimized Physical Plan.
+Now, let's take a quick look at the optimized Physical Plan that Spark's Catalyst generated.

 ```tut:book